Who we are

 Phillip completed his PhD in the Conservation of Modernist Architecture in New Zealand in 2019, having studied at the University of Auckland, where he currently teaches the conservation of materials for the School of Architecture.

 He has a particular interest in the survey of buildings for condition assessments, diagnosis of defects, and the specification of conservation-based repairs.
-His recent collaboration with a specialist height services company has involved rope access for facade inspections, in circumstances where other methods are problematical or inadequate.
+His current collaboration with a specialist height services company for heritage facade inspections utilising abseil techniques, for which Phillip has recently trained and qualified in rope access technology (IRATA Level 1).

 Tracey Hartley